BlazeWild/streamlit-pothole/README.md

-# Real-Time Object Detection
+# Object Detection

-Streamlit app for real-time object detection using webcam and YOLO.
+Streamlit app for object detection on images and videos using YOLO.

 ## Installation